 - Most elementary school age kids are better at handling lines than younger kids.
 It’s almost impossible to ride anything in Disneyland anymore without at least some time in line, and during peak season (summer or Christmas) you need to plan on LONG lines.
 I’m pretty sure nothing can ruin the Disney magic faster than a little one that just can’t handle 30 minutes or more waiting in line.
 There will be tears.
 And they might be yours.
 Kids over 6 or 7 are much more adept at managing lines without making you wish you’d never heard the word Disneyland.

-- Most 7 year olds are tall enough to ride nearly any attraction, meaning they (and you) don’t miss out on any of the fun.
-Sure, Disney offers ride switch on some attractions, meaning that you can hang out with the baby or toddler while Dad rides the attraction, and then you guys can switch and you can ride.
+- Most 7 year olds are tall enough to meet the height restrictions for nearly any attraction, meaning they (and you) don’t miss out on any of the fun.
+Sure, Disney offers rider switch on some attractions, meaning that you can hang out with the baby or toddler while Dad rides the attraction, and then you guys can switch and you can ride.
 But let’s face it: it’s WAY more fun to just be able to ride things together.
 Older kids are also less likely to be frightened by rides, which means fewer tears inside the Haunted Mansion or when you get wet on Splash Mountain.
 NOTE: On our last Disneyland trip, our 8 year old daughter rode everything other than Guardians of the Galaxy (Tower of Terror).
 It was great!

-- Finally, 7-12 is the best age for Disneyland because those kids are still young enough for Disneyland to feel truly magical.
+- Finally, 7-12 is the best age for Disneyland because those kids are still young enough for Disneyland to feel truly magical and like a real adventure.
 They’ll enjoy just about everything: the rides, the shows, the parades, the characters, the pin trading, the hunt for the perfect souvenir, and the super cute Disneyland treats.
 And when your kids are having a magical time, YOU will have a magical time!
 Sitting next to my kids while they laugh their heads off riding Big Thunder Mountain Railroad is one of my favorite things in the whole world.

 Other Ages at Disneyland